silverbucket/approve/README.md

 a browser plugin which verifies pre-approved web applications using md5sum hashes

-research phase, not for real use (yet).
+experimental phase, not for real use (yet).